Jane-Ndiritu/-wireframing/README.md

 ## Types of Wireframes
 * Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 * High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements
+## Popular wireframing tools
+There are many options like Adobe XD, Sketch, Balsamiq, and InVision, Figma stands out as the most practical and user-friendly.
+It’s cloud-based, works on any device, and lets teams collaborate in real time, making it feel like designing together on a shared canvas.
+With features like reusable elements, built-in prototyping, and automatic saving, Figma makes it simple to turn rough ideas into polished designs.
+It’s especially loved because you can start with quick sketches and grow them into detailed prototypes all in one place.